-In FY 19, the FTC will update its public facing website to include a notice explaining employees' and applicants' rights under the ABA, including a description of how to file a complaint.
 Currently the DPM serves as a contact for employees who encounter barriers to accessibility of agency facilities and/or technology.
-In cases where a barrier is identified, the DPM partners with the Office of the Chief Administrative Services Officer and/or the Office of the Chief Information Officer when necessary to ensure the barrier is identified and an effective accommodation is implemented to accord the employee equal access to agency facilities and/or technology.
-As the FTC Headquarters Office is a historical building, which can present some barriers to individuals with mobility impairments, the agency is open to and has historically been able to accommodate employees with more significant physical barriers with office assignments in its Constitution Center location when necessary, as this facility is more accessible.
+In cases where a barrier is identified, the DPM partners with the FTC's Office of the Chief Administrative Services Officer (OCASO) and/or the Office of the Chief Information Officer (OCIO) when necessary to ensure the barrier is identified and an effective accommodation is implemented to accord the employee equal access to agency facilities and/or technology.
+As the FTC Headquarters Office is a historical building, which can present some barriers to individuals with mobility impairments, the agency is open to and has historically been able to accommodate employees with more significant physical impairments with office assignments in its Constitution Center location when necessary, as this facility is more accessible.